Urgent Care vs Telehealth for Prescription Refills — Cost, Speed, and When Each Makes Sense

 Urgent care visit billing is notoriously unpredictable.
 A single visit can generate three separate bills — a facility fee, a provider fee, and any lab or imaging charges.
 According to Urgent Care Association benchmarking data, the average urgent care visit charge has climbed steadily over the past decade.
 Telehealth flat-fee pricing is predictable.

 The insurance angle matters too.
 If you have insurance and a $50–$75 copay, an urgent care visit may feel cheap — but your deductible status, in-network confusion, and surprise facility fees can turn a $75 copay into a $400 bill three weeks later.
-Cash-pay telehealth at $45 has no surprises.
+Cash-pay telehealth with a $45 online visit has no surprises.

 Speed comparison — end-to-end